 Where to get a Merchant Account for your Online Business

-In this article I will show how you can structure your company with a merchant account or payment processor to accept credit card payments via the web.
-You could call this article: where to get a merchant account for my online business.
-First, if you want to skip all this and just have us help you get an account, use the form below.
+In this article, I will show how you can structure your company with a merchant account or payment processor to accept credit card payments via the web.
+You could call this article: Where to get a merchant account for my online business.
+If you want to skip all this and just have us help you get an account, use the form below.

 First, a quick overview of terms.

 - Gateways – refer to the front-end, storefront or shopping cart which captures and passes credit card information along to the payment processor merchant account (either of which may provide their own gateway).

 - Payment Processors – refers to the “full stack, end-to-end solution” that companies like Stripe, Paypal provide to their customers

 - Merchant Accounts (through merchant banks) – refer to the provider that charges the credit card, that has an agreement with credit card companies, and resell their solutions to merchants.